Somerset and Dorset Joint Railway: Financial exhaustion and lease

-The Joint Committee
+The joint committee

-With the lease to two very powerful companies, the operation of the Joint Line (as it was now called) would no longer be hampered by shortage of money.
+With the lease to two very powerful companies, the operation of the joint line (as it was now called) would no longer be hampered by shortage of money.
 The Midland Railway and the LSWR set up a joint committee, and divided up responsibilities so that the Midland was in charge of motive power, and the LSWR provided the infrastructure and rolling stock.

 The serious accident at Foxcote, near Radstock took place on 7 August 1876, within a month of the formal takeover of responsibilities, and must have brought home to the parent companies the urgency of their intervening to bring things into good order.
 Operation of the complex stretches of single line had been done by Absolute Block working, but without any form of physical train staff (supplemented by telegraphic train orders issued from an office at Glastonbury), so the LSWR set about replacing this by the Electric Train Tablet method of single-line control.

 Aside from that, the new management consolidated the links with mineral extraction interests near the line.

 At Wells, two other railways, originally independent, had approached the S&D station there (Priory Road).
 The East Somerset line from Witham led in from the east, and had a station opposite the S&D station.
-The Bristol & Exeter operated branch from Yatton to a station in Wells at Tucker Street.
+The Bristol and Exeter operated branch from Yatton to a station in Wells at Tucker Street.
 The S&D station sat exactly between them and while these railways remained broad gauge, connecting them, a connection was difficult.
 Eventually they were absorbed by the GWR, and then converted to standard gauge, and on 1 January 1878 a through connection was made, so that goods traffic exchange was now possible, and GWR passenger trains could run throughout from Yatton to Witham, through the S&D station.
 They did not make calls there until 1 October 1934, and ceased to do so when the S&D Wells branch closed in 1951.

-The main line transit from Bath to Bournemouth was still hampered by the necessity of reversing at Wimborne, and the Joint companies built a new cut-off line from Bailey Gate to what became Broadstone station.
+The main line transit from Bath to Bournemouth was still hampered by the necessity of reversing at Wimborne, and the joint companies built a new cut-off line from Bailey Gate, through the station in Corfe Mullen and the hamlet of Ashington, to what became Broadstone station.
 The new line ran alongside the Wimborne line for the first two miles to Corfe Mullen and the cut-off carried its first goods traffic on 14 December 1885, and was fully brought into use on 1 November 1886.
 It is not clear why the ten-month delay took place, but it may be connected with objections from the town of Wimborne at the obvious loss of train services.

 In 1889 and 1891 the Midland Railway and the LSWR bought out nearly all of the stock of the original S&D shareholders, so that they finally became joint owners of the line.